cs0320-s25/term-project-alexa-ishan-kiba-nico/README.md

 - `StorageInterface.java:`  Interacts with Firebase to provide methods to add, retrieve, and manage user data, category data, and daily trivia content

-### Relationships Between Classes/Interfaces
+### Relationships Between Classes and Front/Back End
-style:

 - The `ScoreHandler` uses `StorageInterface` to update a user's ELO score based on query parameters.
 - The `TopicHandler` interacts with `StorageInterface` to update or initialize streak leader data for a specific category.